mtovargd/Airflow-course/README.md

     docker exec airflow-scheduler touch /opt/airflow/trigger_files/run
     ```
 4.  **Monitor the pipeline**:
-    - The sensor will succeed and trigger a new run of `postgres_pipeline_example`.
+    - The sensor will succeed and trigger a new run of the target DAG (see `TARGET_DAG_ID` in `trigger_dag.py`).
-    - When that DAG run completes, the controller will proceed to its final step, removing the `run` file.
+    - When that DAG run completes, the controller will proceed to its final step, removing the `run` file and creating a `finished_*.txt` file.
+## Custom Operator: PostgreSQLCountRowsOperator

+This project includes a custom Airflow operator: `PostgreSQLCountRowsOperator` (see `plugins/operators/postgres_count_rows_operator.py`).

+- **Purpose:** Counts the number of rows in a specified PostgreSQL table and pushes the result to XComs.
+- **Usage:** Used as the `query_table` task in the main pipeline DAG.
+- **Benefits:** Clean, reusable, and demonstrates how to extend Airflow with custom operators.

 ## Troubleshooting